nomnom-studio/Dice-of-Six/README.md

 It operates under a formal business plan with a defined development roadmap and verifiable daily documentation,
 ensuring that all work aligns with the standards of legitimate self-employment.

-Conducting this work in the United States allows access to
+Conducting this project as an independent software enterprise in the United States allows access to
 industry-leading tools, digital distribution platforms, and innovation networks essential for global release.
 In turn, the project contributes to the U.S. creative economy by fostering independent software production,
 and strengthening the presence of small-scale digital entertainment businesses within the U.S. market.